ganelson/inform/resources/Documentation/Writing with Inform.md

 real number: 1.23457
 ```

 because these two numbers are so close together that Inform can't tell them apart.
-But we do also get the ability to represent enormously large or small quantities, and to help with that, Inform can read and write "scientific notation".
-For example,
+All `real number` values are a little fuzzy, and this fuzziness will lead to increasing numerical inaccuracy if enough calculations are done.
+Looked at with a careful eye, there is something treacherous about floating-point arithmetic on computers: and yet in practice, for all everyday purposes, `real numbers` work just fine.

+Inform recognises `4` as a `number` because of the lack of a decimal point `.`; the _approximate_ equivalent as a `real number` can be written as `4.0`.

+Scientific notation in Inform looks like so:

 	let Avogadro's number be 6.022141 x 10^23;

-is equivalent to typing
+which is equivalent to typing

 	let Avogadro's number be 602214100000000000000000.0;

 The `x 10^23` part tells Inform that the decimal point belongs 23 places to the left of where it's written.
-(In scientific papers, the 23 would be printed as a superscript – it's 10 to the power 23 – but that's not convenient to type in to the source text, so we use the `^` symbol to indicate superscript.)
-The range we can hold is roughly:
+(In scientific papers, the 23 would be printed as a superscript – it's 10 raised to the power 23 – but that's not convenient to type in to the source text, so we use the `^` symbol to indicate superscript.)

+The range that a `real number` can hold is roughly:

-> 1.18 x 10^−38 to 3.4 x 10^38
+	1.18 x 10^−38, ..., 3.4 x 10^38

-It's hard to convey just how enormously different these two numbers are: if we used them to measure widths in meters, one would be a hundred trillion trillion times smaller than an atom, the other a billion times larger than the entire visible universe.
+It's hard to convey just how enormously different these two numbers are.
+If we used them to measure widths in meters, one would be a hundred trillion trillion times smaller than an atom, the other a billion times larger than the entire visible universe.
 Scientific notation is the ultimate adjustable spanner.

 ^^{@Leonhard Euler}

-Inform also allows the two most famous real numbers in mathematics to be given by their names, `pi` and `e`, which are close to 3.14159265 and 2.7182818 respectively.
+Inform also allows the two most famous real numbers in mathematics to be given by their names, `pi` and `e`, which are close to `3.14159265` and `2.7182818` respectively.
 (Lower case letters must be used: these can't be written `Pi` or `E`.
-Euler's constant gamma, always in the bronze medal position, will have to be written out longhand as 0.5772156649.)
+Euler's constant gamma, always in the bronze medal position, will have to be written out longhand as `0.5772156649`.)

 Most computer programming languages traditionally write floating-point numbers using the E notation, like so: